lscalese/IO-Redirect/README.md

 * Redirect Output to stream\file.
 * Redirect Output to string.
 * Redirect Output to a global.
+* Echo Redirect (Allow to Redirect output to string, stream\file, global with an echo on the current device).
 * Cancel output.
 * Redirect Input from a stream.